-Core code of ethics and guidance
+Core Code of Ethics and guidance

 Fire and rescue services are required to operate within a national Code of Ethics.
-For Merseyside Fire and Rescue Authority, these are embedded into our Leadership Message, behavioural Ground Rules and Code of Conduct.
+For Merseyside Fire and Rescue Authority, the Core Code is embedded into our Leadership Message, behavioural Ground Rules and Code of Conduct.
 They are at the heart of what we are as an organisation and shape how our people behave in work and in our communities.